quic/.github/README.md

 }
 ```

-# Creating a Whitelist for Copyright/License Check in Repolinter
+### Creating a Whitelist for Copyright/License Check in Repolinter
 * To include only specific directories (e.g., `/test1-data`, `/test2-data`) in the copyright/license check using Repolinter, follow these steps:

-For example, if we wanted to create a whiltelist the copyright/license check for list of directory (e.g. `/test1-data`, `/test2-data`) from Repolinter:

 1. Create the file `repolint.json` at the root of your project
 2. "Extend" the QuIC repolint.json file